RaffiN2002/BoneVision/README.md

 # BoneVision
-An educational AR &amp; VR based app about the human skeletal system
+An educational AR based app about the human skeletal system